Skip to main content

 Workshops

-1. Resilience in action: Investor case studies and the Physical Climate Risk Assessment Methodology 2.0
+1. Resilience in action: Investor case studies and the Physical Climate Risk Appraisal Methodology 2.0

-A practical workshop showcasing new investor case studies of the Physical Climate Risk Assessment Methodology (PCRAM) in action.
+A practical workshop showcasing new investor case studies of the Physical Climate Risk Appraisal Methodology 2.0 (PCRAM) in action.
 We will outline the appraisal process for decision-making and set out how PCRAM aligns with the Climate Resilience Investment Framework.

 2. Climate solutions in action: From concept to implementation

-An interactive workshop where participants will learn about concrete steps they can consider to scale investment in climate solutions and shape upcoming guidance for real assets.
+An interactive workshop where participants will learn about concrete steps they can consider to scale investment in climate solutions across all asset classes, as well as shape upcoming guidance for real assets.
 Starting with the updated climate solutions NZIF supplementary guidance, the session will move from concept to implementation.

 Attendees can choose from one of two breakout sessions: